AndreMuis/STGTISensorTag/README.md

 ## Usage

-The easiest to way to learn about and get started with the STGTISensorTag framework is to download and run the STGTISensorTagDemo project.
+NOTE: The easiest way to learn about and get started with the STGTISensorTag framework is to download and run the STGTISensorTagDemo project.

 Import STGTISensorTag framework: